Reading Time: 3 minutes

 There are several strategies we can adopt.
 First, we can reduce page load time.
 This can be done using image compression techniques, reducing the number of requests to the server and minimizing the HTML and CSS code.
 Second, we can use caching techniques to reduce server response time.
 Finally, we may use page pre-loading techniques to improve the responsiveness of the website.

-It is important to note that the implementation of strategies to improve INP will not only improve the position of the website on search engines, but also the user experience.
-Indeed,a website that is responsive and quick to respond to user actions increases user satisfaction and reduces the website abandonment rate.
+Implementing INP improvement strategies will improve both the website’s position in search engines and the user experience.
+Indeed, a website that is responsive and quick to respond to user actions increases user satisfaction and reduces the website abandonment rate.

-To know more and better understand what are all the methods to maximize the INP metric, read on web.dev “Optimize Interaction Next Paint“.
+To know more and better understand all the methods to maximize the INP metric, read on the web.dev “Optimize Interaction Next Paint“.

 How can we actually measure the INP of our website?